MechanicalPen/iogrid2018/README.md

 Note that while this demo demonstrates a few important optimizations, it can still be optimized further.
 For production usage, among other things, you may want to improve the current codec to make the packets that are sent to the client even smaller.
 You may want to build your own codec on top of https://github.com/SocketCluster/sc-codec-min-bin.
+Additoinally, this repo uses the 'ws' module for the WebSocket engine for maximum compatibilty.
+Upgrading to a 'uuws' or 'sc-uws' may greatly improve performace.

 If you want to run the server on port 80, you'll need to run the SocketCluster server with `sudo node server -p 80`.